LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

 ### Passing Cats to App.js

 Now that we have all the content from the form updated into state, we need to get the information back to `App.js`.
-This means we need to pass information "up the river" from child component to parent.
-To accomplish this we need to create a method in `App.js` that gets called when we submit the form.
+This means we need to pass information from our nested component to the main component.
+To accomplish this we need to create a function in `App.js` that gets called when we submit the form.

 During our scaffolding phase, the goal here is to see the new cat logged in `App.js`.
-Eventually this method will be refactored to include an interaction with the database.
+Eventually this function will be refactored to include an interaction with the database.

 **src/App.js**